This is an internal documentation. There is a good chance you’re looking for something else. See Disclaimer.

 It is also explained how the different kind of listeners are integrated into the persistence layer (Listeners).

 Probably the most significant improvement is the new query builder (Query Builder) that allows much more efficient queries than before.
-The query builder is part of the new persistence API (New Persistence API) that is still under development.
+The query builder is part of the new persistence API (New Persistence API).

 Finally there are chapter about a few specific topics: